Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Mixon has averaged 48 rushing yards per game in his two career matchups against the Chiefs, 7.5 fewer yards than his over/under in Sunday's game.
+- In his two career matchups against the Chiefs, Mixon averaged 48 rushing yards per game, 10.5 fewer yards than his over/under in Sunday's game.

-- In two games versus the Chiefs Mixon has not run for a touchdown.
+- In two games against the Chiefs Mixon has not rushed for a touchdown.

-- The Chiefs have the NFL's 21st-ranked defense against the run, allowing 117.6 yards per game.
+- In terms of defending against the run, the Chiefs are 21st in the league, conceding 117.6 yards per game.

 - This year the Chiefs have allowed 15 rushing TDs.
-They are ranked 14th in the league in that category.
+They are ranked 14th in the NFL in that category.

 Recent Performances

-- Mixon put together a 54-yard rushing performance in last week's matchup with the Titans, carrying the ball 14 times, while scoring one touchdown.
+- In last week's matchup with the Titans, Mixon picked up 54 yards on 14 carries, while scoring one touchdown.

 - He tacked on 51 yards on six catches.

-- Over his last three games, Mixon has run for 102 yards on 31 carries (34.0 ypg), with one touchdown.
+- Over his last three outings, Mixon has rushed for 102 yards (34.0 per game) on 31 carries with one touchdown.

 Mixon's Cincinnati Teammates